How to Get a Chinese Visa – Index

 With respect to the image above:

-- 3. Issue Date: This is the date on which the Visa was released.
+3. Issue Date: This is the date on which the Visa was released.
 As you can see, the Visa on the photo had a validity of six months (from 29 May to 29 November);

-- 4. Full Name: Your full name;
+4. Full Name: Your full name;

-- 5. Date of Birth: Your date of birth;
+5. Date of Birth: Your date of birth;

-- 6. Number of Entries: The number of times that you can enter and exit China with the same Visa.
-“1” means that you have a single entry Visa; that is once you exit China the first time the Visa becomes invalid (going to Hong Kong or Macau counts as an exit); “2” means that you can entry and exit China twice before the Visa becomes invalid; “M” means that you can enter and exit China as many times as you want, as long as your Visa is still valid and you don’t overstay it (see point 7);
+6. Number of Entries: The number of times that you can enter and exit China with the same Visa.
+“1” means that you have a single entry Visa; that is once you exit China the first time the Visa becomes invalid (going to Hong Kong or Macau counts as an exit); “2” means that you can enter and exit China twice before the Visa becomes invalid; “M” means that you can enter and exit China as many times as you want, as long as your Visa is still valid and you don’t overstay it (see point 7);

-- 7. Duration of Each Stay: The number of days that you can stay in China after each entry; if for instance, you have a double entry Visa with duration of each stay equal to 30 days, you must exit China within 30 days after your first entry; afterward you can enter China a second time (you must enter before the date of expiration) and you can stay for other 30 days.
-Notice that for Visas that require a Resident Permit (D, J1, Q1, S1, X1 and Z Visa), the duration is often 000.
+7. Duration of Each Stay: The number of days that you can stay in China after each entry; if for instance, you have a double entry Visa with the duration of each stay equal to 30 days, you must exit China within 30 days after your first entry; afterward you can enter China a second time (you must enter before the date of expiration) and you can stay for other 30 days.
+Notice that for Visas that require a Resident Permit (D, J1, Q1, S1, X1, and Z Visa), the duration is often 000.
 This means that you have 30 days starting from the date of entry to apply for your Resident Permit; if you fail to do so, the Visa will expire;

-- 8. Place of Issue: The place where the Visa was issue;
+8. Place of Issue: The place where the Visa was issue;

-- 9. Passport Number: Your passport number.
+9. Passport Number: Your passport number.

 Can I extend/change my Visa once I enter China?

-Yes, you can require to extend or change your Visa at the PSB (Public Security Bureau Entry and Exit Administration Office) at least 7 days before the date of the expiration of your Visa.
-However, there is no guarantee whatsoever that the PSB will accept your Visa extension or change request (they’ll decide case by case, according to your nationality, your situation and the documents you’ll provide).
+Yes, you can require to extend or change your Visa at the PSB (Public Security Bureau Entry and Exit Administration Office) at least 7 days before the date of expiration of your Visa.
+However, there is no guarantee whatsoever that the PSB will accept your Visa extension or change request (they’ll decide case by case, according to your nationality, your situation, and the documents you’ll provide).

 What happens if I overstay my Visa?